lquenti/blackheap/docs/src/Introduction.md

 # Introduction

 Analyzing I/O requets is very difficult.
 It requires a lot of specialized knowledge.
-One has to take into account the file system, server topology, other traffic sources, access patterns among other things.
-This is not feasible for the average computing cluster user, as they have neither the permissions nor the time or knowledge for this type of sophisticated analysis.
+One has to take into account the file system, server topology, other traffic sources and access patterns among other things.
+This is not feasible for the average computing cluster user, as they neither have the permissions nor the time or knowledge for this type of sophisticated analysis.

-Furthermore, any formal, deterministic analysis is impossible, since the access time is dependent on many parameters.
-It is not practical to try to model the influence of the disk seek time or linux block layer schedulers.
+Furthermore, any formal, deterministic analysis is impossible, since the access time is dependent on too many parameters.
+It is not practical to try to model the relevance of disk seek times or the linux block layer schedulers.

-*Blackheap* approaches this problem with a blackbox methology.
+[*Blackheap*](https://github.com/lquenti/blackheap) approaches this problem with a blackbox methology.
 It generates a predictive performance model based on the access time alone.

 ## Goals